 I was speaking with a CEO I started working with about his co-founders.
 Let’s call him “Ben.”

-We were talking a decision regarding a potential investor.
+We were talking about whether Ben's company should add a new potential investor.
 I won’t get into the details, but it was clearly a bad deal for Ben’s company.

 “Why are you pursuing it (the deal) when you know it’s bad?”
 I asked Ben.